What is J.D. Power?

 6. Statements: Quality and accuracy of statements made by the provider

 J.D.
 Power ratings are based on a limited number of customer surveys and are just one source of customer satisfaction data.
-We recommend you still do your own research and consider satisfaction ratings from places like the Better Business Bureau when comparing life insurance companies.
+We recommend you still do your own research and consider satisfaction ratings from places like the Better Business Bureau when comparing life insurance companies as you’re choosing which insurer will be best for you.

 J.D.
 Power rating